tudelft/indiflight/README.md

 ### Step 4 -- Configuring

-In the configurator, go to "pid", click "load profile" and load first the board `.txt`, then do the same for the profile `.txt`.
+In the configurator, go to "presets", click "load profile" and load first the board `.txt`, then do the same for the profile `.txt`.